merlante/quarkus-openshift-clusterrefresh/README.md

 # quarkus-openshift-clusterrefresh project

 This is a simple quarkus-based cli app for extending the expiry date of an OSD cluster by 7 days.
 You need to specify the cluster id and either an OCM access token or a refresh token for auth.
-The easiest way to use the tool is to be logged in to OCM, indicating that you have a valid refresh token, and to identify the correct cluster id.
+The easiest way to use the tool is to be logged in to OCM and use the one-liner, below.
+You also need to identify your cluster id.
 To quickly get your cluster ids:
 ```
 ocm get clusters | jq '.items[] | .id'
 ```